Sparky015/AstralEngine/README.md

 - 64-bit CPU

 Note: The project will not build without the Vulkan SDK installed on your computer.
 You will also need the debug versions of the libraries installed.
       The version needed is 1.3.296.0.
-You can run the CheckVulkanSDK.py script to see if you have the libraries needed present and the correct Vulkan SDK version installed.
+You can run the CheckVulkanSDK.py script (in the Scripts folder) to see if you have the libraries needed present and the correct Vulkan SDK version installed.

 #### Windows